BartJongejan/Bracmat/README.md

 	            * bracmat.java

 	              Java code that loads the Bracmat dynamic library.

+	* Python

+	  Python and Cython source code for creating a Python module 'prythat' so the Bracmat evaluator can be called from the Python programming language

+		* build-launch.bat

+		  Contains two lines.
+The first line comiles and links the module, the second tests the result.

+		* launch.py

+		  Tests the prythat module.

+	    * prythat.pyx

+		  Cython source code that interfaces Python with Bracmat and vv.

+		* setup.py

+		  Makefile for buidling the module.

     * Makefile

       Builds the standard edition of bracmat, a "safe" version of bracmat,